warrenwoodhouse/maps/README.md

 # Blog
 [CLICK HERE](https://warrenwoodhouse.blogspot.com/search/label/maps) to read the latest posts in the blog category.

+# Map Editor
+Want to build your own maps easily with Leaflet?
+With local a save feature so you can continue where you left off on your current device?
+With an import feature that supports .json and .geojson?
+With the ability to export your map to wherever you fancy?
+Well look no further, [CLICK HERE](https://warrenwoodhouse.github.io/maps/editor) to try the freely available and freely accessible Map Editor!
+Your welcome! ([Give Praise]([https://github](https://github.com/warrenwoodhouse/forums/issues/new?title=Thanks%20Warren&assignees=&labels=feedback)

 # Interactive Maps
 Here is the full list of Interactive Maps.
 Enjoy!